jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 Uh oh....! **404 Not Found**?
 But why?

-Recall the mandatory **Domains** field that was required when you configured the HTTP load balancer. **XC App Connect HTTP Load Balancers DO NOT respond to requests without the expected Domain Name.**
+Recall the mandatory **Domains** field that was required when you configured the HTTP load balancer. **XC App Connect HTTP Load Balancers natively perform Domain Name enforcement and DO NOT respond to requests without the expected Domain Name.**

 |